-Daises are iconic garden plants of summer.
-Colorful, cheery, they are found in countless art forms and fashion design.
-But there is nothing like the real thing - daisies for the perennial garden.
+Daises are the iconic garden plants of summer.
+Colorful and cheery, they are found in countless art forms and fashion design, but there is nothing like the real thing - daisies in the perennial garden.

 Daisies for Your Garden

-Shasta Daisies (Zone 5-10) (Leucanthemum) grow best in full sun and part shade in well drained soil.
-(In too much shade they will lean toward the sun and may not produce as many flowers).
-Shasta's dislike excessive moisture, or heavy clay, and perform best in rich, moist but well drained.
+Shasta Daisies (Zone 5-10) (Leucanthemum) grow best in full sun, and part shade in well drained soil.
+(In too much shade they will lean toward the sun, and may not produce as many flowers).
+Shasta's dislike excessive moisture, or heavy clay; performing best in rich, moist but well drained soil.

-Black-Eyed Susan (Zone 4-9) (Rudbeckia)will grow in both full sun and part shade.
+Black-Eyed Susan (Zone 4-9) (Rudbeckia) will grow in both full sun, and part shade.
 Plant Black-Eyed Susan in well drained, consistently moist soil.
-They tolerate clay soil and mild droughts.
-The beauty of this long lived perennial is their adaptability - they take on the heat and humidity of the south as well as below zero temperatures in Canada.
+They will tolerate clay soil, and mild droughts.
+The beauty of this long lived perennial is it's adaptability - it takes on the heat and humidity of the south as well as below zero temperatures in Canada.

 Tips for Extended Bloom & Care: Deadheading (removing the spent flowers), encourages new growth of buds and flowers, thus extending the bloom time in the perennial garden.
-Shasta Daisies exhibit the classic flower form - white petals with yellow centers.
 Stems should be cut back to the lower foliage after flowering to keep the plant tidy.
-Shasta Daisies come in various heights, flowering forms (single, semi-double, double) and flower colors (yellow & white).
+Shastas come in various heights, flowering forms (single, semi-double, double), and flower colors (yellow & white).